Trevor Lawrence's five turnovers bury Jaguars in 29-21 loss to Eagles

 "First play in the pocket guy gets his hand on it."
 Lawrence said.
 "I’ve just got to take better care of the ball, got to tuck it.
 There’s going to be things to learn from and obviously just really disappointed right now.”

-The Jaguars jumped out to a 14-0 lead in the first quarter on an Andre Cisco interception return for a touchdown and as Jamal Agnew 4-yard touchdown catch.
+The Jaguars jumped out to a 14-0 lead in the first quarter on an Andre Cisco interception return for a touchdown and a Jamal Agnew 4-yard touchdown catch.

 While the first quarter belonged to Jacksonville, Philadelphia owned the second quarter.